 Background

-Costa Rica’s watersheds are important sources of drinking water and many other services related to people’s livelihood, such as hydroelectricity, agricultural irrigation, eco-tourism, and recreational activities.
-However, the increasing climate variability in the Arenal-Tempisque Irrigation District has impacted the region’s irrigation capability and hydroelectric potentials; persisting drought conditions have afflicted this region for the past three years.
+Costa Rica’s watersheds are important sources of drinking water and many other services related to people’s livelihoods, such as hydroelectricity, agricultural irrigation, eco-tourism, and recreational activities.
+However, the increasing climate variability in the Arenal-Tempisque Irrigation District has impacted the region’s irrigation capability and hydroelectric potentials; in particular, persisting drought conditions have afflicted this region for the past three years.
 A heightened sense of water vulnerability within this area has arisen as drought conditions linger.
 Competition over water resources is increasing as water accessibility drops and as water quality issues arise.
 Water policy makers do not currently utilize GIS software or NASA Earth observation tools and datasets in their decision-making process.
-By incorporating these data sources and support tools into their policy making process, the end-users will have access to innovative and more continuous hydrological datasets, allowing for more informed and efficient decisions to be made.
-Therefore, the goal of this project was to provide Servicio Nacional de Aguas Subterráneas, Riego y Avenamiento (SENARA) (Costa Rica’s National Service of Underground Water, Irrigation, and Drainage) with these datasets and tools derived from NASA Earth observations, which will assist with their future water management decisions and policy making.
+By incorporating these data sources and support tools into their policy-making process, the end-users will have access to innovative, continuous hydrological datasets, allowing for more informed and efficient decisions to be made.
+Therefore, the goal of this project was to provide Servicio Nacional de Aguas Subterráneas, Riego y Avenamiento (SENARA,Costa Rica’s National Service of Underground Water, Irrigation, and Drainage) with datasets and tools derived from NASA Earth observations, which will assist with their future water management decisions and policy making.

 Objectives

 The objective of this project was to develop a comprehensive water budget for the Arenal-Tempisque Irrigation District of Costa Rica using datasets and tools from NASA Earth observations.
-The Soil and Water Assessment Tool (SWAT) model was installed in ArcGIS to simulate the local hydrological processes of this region.
-SWAT- CUP (Soil and Water Assessment Tool- Calibration and Uncertainty Procedure) calibrated and validated the model’s original hydrological outputs, and METRIC (Mapping Evapotranspiration at high Resolution and with Internalized Calibration) processing model supplemented SWAT’s simulated evapotranspiration values.
+The Soil and Water Assessment Tool (SWAT) model was implemented in ArcGIS and used to simulate the local hydrological processes of this region.
+SWAT- CUP (Soil and Water Assessment Tool- Calibration and Uncertainty Procedure) was used to calibrate and validate the model’s original hydrological outputs, and the METRIC (Mapping Evapotranspiration at high Resolution and with Internalized Calibration) processing model was used to supplement SWAT’s simulated evapotranspiration values.
 An updated water inventory of the Guanacaste region was constructed with the model’s final outputs, and was given to end-users to facilitate their future water management policies.

 Study Area